tjr214/tree-of-life/colors-progress.md

 ## Implementation Tasks

-- [ ] 1.
+- [x] 1.
 Create a utility function to detect color brightness
-- [ ] 2.
+- [x] 2.
 Modify the Sephiroth rendering code to use dynamic text colors
-- [ ] 3.
+- [x] 3.
 Modify the Path number rendering code to use dynamic text colors
-- [ ] 4.
+- [x] 4.
 Add tests to verify the functionality
-- [ ] 5.
+- [x] 5.
 Update documentation

 ## Implementation Details

 ### 1. Color Brightness Detection

-We'll implement a function in `color_utils.py` to calculate the perceived brightness of a color and determine if it needs light or dark text:
+We've implemented a function in `color_utils.py` to calculate the perceived brightness of a color and determine if it needs light or dark text:

 ```python
 def get_contrasting_text_color(background_color: str) -> str: